wso2-attic/puppet-modules/modules/wso2mb/README.md

 # WSO2 MB Puppet Module

-This repository contains generic puppet module for installing and configuring WSO2 MB on various environments.
+This repository contains the generic puppet module for installing and configuring WSO2 MB on various environments.
 It supports multiple versions of WSO2 MB.
-Configuration data is managed using [Hiera] (http://docs.puppetlabs.com/hiera/1/).
+Configuration data is managed using [Hiera](http://docs.puppetlabs.com/hiera/1/).
 Hiera provides a mechanism for separating configuration data from Puppet scripts and managing them in a separate set of YAML files in a hierarchical manner.

 ## Supported Operating Systems